For California Gardyn Customers

 California Consumer Privacy Act (CCPA / CPRA)

-California is the most consumer-favorable jurisdiction in the U.S. for data breach matters.
+California provides notable statutory remedies for consumers in data breach matters.
 The CCPA, as amended by the California Privacy Rights Act (CPRA), provides a private right of action under Civil Code § 1798.150 for breaches of unencrypted, unredacted personal information caused by a business’s violation of its duty to implement reasonable security procedures.

 If you are a California resident whose personal information was within the scope described in CISA CVE-2026-28766 (name, email, phone number, physical address, last-four payment card data), you may have rights including: